openreview/openreview-web/README.md

 cp .env.example .env.local
 ```

-Unless you have a non-standard configuration, you may not need to change any of these variables.
+You may not need to change any of these variables, unless you have a non-standard configuration.

 ## Development